Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors

-All \avs undergo charge density wave (CDW) transitions below $T_{\rm cdw}\sim$ 78 -- 103 K and superconducting (SC) transitions below $T_c\sim$ 0.9 -- 2.5 K. Both the diagonal and the off-diagonal long-range ordered states turn out to be highly intriguing and unconventional.
-While charge order has been confirmed to be a $2a_0\times2a_0$ 3Q-CDW in the \kagome plane stacked along the $c$-axis \cite{cdw-natmat, xianhui-sc, cdw-nat, pdw-nat, binghai-prl, humiao-xray, stephen-xray}, it surprisingly produces giant anomalous Hall effect (AHE) despite the absence of magnetism \cite{g-ahe,xianhui-ahe}.
-Scanning tunneling microscopy (STM) imaging of \kvs observed that the CDW responds to an applied magnetic field differently when the field direction is reversed along the $c$-axis \cite{cdw-natmat}, suggesting spontaneously time-reversal symmetry (TRS) breaking.
-Although the robustness of the STM observation is controversial \cite{kvs-ilija,haihu-no}, evidence for TRS breaking has been detected in $\mu$SR \cite{musr-1,musr-2} and optical Kerr rotation \cite{kerr} experiments.
-At low temperatures, STM experiments in \cvs reveal the coexistence of strong-coupling superconductivity with $2a_0\times2a_0$ CDW and $4a_0$ unidirectional charge order \cite{cdw-nat,pdw-nat}.
-Remarkably, a novel pair density wave (PDW) with $\frac{4}{3}a_0 \times \frac{4}{3}a_0$ period was discovered that spatially modulates the SC gap and coherence peaks \cite{pdw-nat}.
-Moreover, the phenomenology of the PDW is striking compared to that in high-$T_c$ cuprates: it is detectable in the vortex core and above $H_{c2}$, emerges as a ``mother state'' above $T_c$, and is responsible for the observed pseudogap behavior.
-Here, we find that these highly unusual properties are captured by the physics of doped orbital Chern insulator on the \kagome lattice, and the emergent Chern Fermi surface pockets provide a new mechanism for an unprecedented chiral topological PDW and other intriguing quantum states arising from crystalline symmetry breaking superconductors.
+All {\avs} undergo charge density wave (CDW) transitions below $T_{\rm cdw}\sim$ 78 -- 103 K and superconducting (SC) transitions below $T_c\sim$ 0.9 -- 2.5 K. Both diagonal and off-diagonal long-range ordered states turn out to be highly intriguing and display a complex landscape of spontaneous symmetry breaking phases.
+The CDW state has $2a_0\times2a_0$ charge order in the \kagome plane stacked along the $c$-axis \cite{cdw-natmat, xianhui-sc, cdw-nat, pdw-nat, binghai-prl, humiao-xray, stephen-xray, kvs-ilija}.
+Despite the absence of magnetism, the CDW state shows evidence of spontaneous time-reversal symmetry (TRS) breaking \cite{cdw-natmat, musr-1, musr-2, kerr} and exhibits giant anomalous Hall effect (AHE) \cite{g-ahe,xianhui-ahe}.
+The CDW state also breaks rotation symmetry \cite{cdw-natmat,cdw-nat,pdw-nat,kvs-ilija,haihuwen-twofold}.
+Below $T_c$, a pair density wave (PDW) order was discovered \cite{pdw-nat}, where the finite-momentum pairing modulates the SC gap and coherence peaks with $\frac{4}{3}a_0 \times \frac{4}{3}a_0$ periodicity.
+The primary PDW produces an unexpected pseudogap phase in striking comparison to the high-$T_c$ cuprates \cite{pdw-nat}.